xamatR/IHC-Frontend24.1/README.md

 ## Getting Started

-First, create a file named "env.local" and crea a variable named "NEXT_PUBLIC_GOOGLE_MAPS_API_KEY" and add your google maps APIKEY
+First, create a file named "env.local" and create a variable named "NEXT_PUBLIC_GOOGLE_MAPS_API_KEY" and add your google maps APIKEY

 Second, install all dependencies: